 A: Your stay is totally BYFB- "Bring Your Food and Beverages."

 Most guests bring food that can be grilled on our outdoor gas grill or cooked/warmed on our gas stove/oven.
 The kitchen is equipped with a dorm-sized refrigerator, microwave, K-Cup coffee maker, gas stove & oven.
 We also provide plates, mugs, glasses, wine glasses, cookware, steak knives, eating & cooking utensils, salt, pepper and various spices/seasonings.
 We also offer free K-cups, sweeteners and ground coffee.
-We also provide paper goods. (i.e. paper towels, napkins, toilet tissue, etc.)
+We also provide paper goods like paper towels, napkins, toilet tissue, etc.

-*Option: The local area features several excellent restaurants to order take-out and bring out to the Light instead of cooking on board.
+*Food option: The local area features several excellent restaurants to order take-out foods and bring out to the Light instead of cooking on board.

 The Cove Restaurant, Tipsy Toboggan & Sagres restaurants as well as pizza chains are within 5 minutes of the Marina.
 No... unfortunately they do not offer delivery service out to the Lighthouse- LOL!

 Q: Is there fresh drinking water?

-Being offshore and totally off the grid, we of course have no water or plumbing service.
-However, we do offer fresh, potable water from our sink via a battery operated pump for washing, cooking, doing dishes, etc. We also include plenty of fresh bottled water for drinking.
+Being offshore and totally off the grid, we of course have no running water or plumbing service.
+However, we do offer fresh, potable water from our sink via a battery operated pump system for washing, cooking, doing dishes, etc. We also include plenty of fresh bottled water for drinking.

-Sadly, because we do not have water service to the Light, we do not have a shower available.
+Sadly, because we do not have water service out to the Light, we do not have a shower available.
 There are hot showers available at the Marina's clubhouse if desired.
 (May-Oct. only)